Being a highly sensitive extrovert often means living a life of opposites.

 13. It’s hard for you to predict which plans will make you happy.

 When you look forward to going out, you might find that you’re already too overwhelmed that day.
 When you look forward to saying in, you may find that you regret passing up an invite.
 Since your extroversion is constant, but your energy level depends on how overstimulated you currently are, it’s hard for you to say whether you’re up for something a week in the future.

 Are You a Highly Sensitive Extrovert?

 If you’re a highly sensitive extrovert, you know that it can be both a blessing and a curse.
-But rest assured that you’re not alone — and there’s absolutely nothing wrong with you.
-The world needs your kindness, your wisdom, and most of all, your vivacious spirit.
+But rest assured that you’re not alone, and there’s absolutely nothing wrong with you.
+The world needs your kindness, your wisdom, and most of all, your caring spirit.

 You might like:

 - Why HSPs Get Mentally and Emotionally ‘Flooded’